Park Hoon: International recognition

 In 2023, Park joined the supporting cast of the Kim Sung-su's historical drama film 12.12: The Day.
 The film is set against the backdrop of 1979 South Korean coup d'état.
 Park played the role of Moon Il-pyeong, the chief secretary to the film's antagonist, Jeon Du-gwang (played by Hwang Jung-min), and a key figure in the coup.
 For his powerful performance, Park won Best Supporting Actor at the 17th Asian Film Awards, held in Hong Kong on March 10, 2024.
 Released theatrically on November 22, 2023, the film was the highest-grossing film of 2023, drawing over 13.12 million viewers in South Korea.

-In the film Harbin (2024), Park plays Tatsuo Mori, a japanese soldier.
+In the film Harbin (2024), Park plays Tatsuo Mori, a Japanese soldier.
 Director Woo Min-ho specifically offered him the role, and after reading the script, Park interpreted his character as a force that embodies the imperialistic spirit of Itō Hirobumi.
 Park stated that shaving his head for the role was not a special effort but a visual tool to demonstrate his character's obsession with imperialism.

 In 2025, Park was cast in the Korean premiere of the British play The Effect, written by Lucy Prebble.
 Kim was triple cast as the character Dr. Toby, starring alongside Yang So-min, and Min Jin-woong.
 The play explores themes of love and sorrow through the story of two clinical trial participants and their supervising doctors.
 The production was directed by Min Sae-rom, with Park Ji-sun as the screenwriter and Bae Yu-ri as the motion director.
 The show ran from June 10 to August 31 at the Nol Seo-kyung Square Scone Theater 2.

 Personal life

 Park Hoon's birth name is Park Won-hee.
-He adopted his late brother's nickname, "Park Hoon," as his stage name to honor his memory.
+He adopted his late brother's nickname, "Park Hoon", as his stage name to honor his memory.
 He chose the name to give himself a sense of responsibility and ensure he would not bring shame to his brother's name.
-His brother, Park Hoon-hee, died by suicide when Park Hoon was 14, a tragedy that led to his parents' separation.
+His brother, Park Hoon-hee, died by suicide when Park was 14, a tragedy that led to his parents' separation.

-Park Hoon met actress Park Min-jung while doing theater together.
+Park met actress Park Min-jung while doing theater together.
 They held their wedding ceremony on September 22, 2017 at a location in Seoul.